Table of Contents

 So what are UTM parameters?
-Let’s break down the different parts of the URL and look at some UTM source examples to discover how you can track your campaigns using UTM in marketing.
+Let’s break down the different parts of the URL and look at some UTM source examples to discover how you can track your campaign parameters using UTM in marketing.

 1. Campaign Source

-The source parameter allows you to track where the traffic originated from.
+The source parameter allows you to track where the website traffic originated from.